craigerskine/openemu.org-11ty/README.md

 Site is built with [11ty](https://11ty.dev) and deploys to 100% static files via GitHub pages.

-> DO NOT EDIT FILES IN THE `gh-pages` BRANCH!!!
-> That branch gets auto generated/deployed when you push a commit in the main/master

 ***
 ### :floppy_disk: Local install
 - Make sure you have [Node.js](https://nodejs.org) installed on your local machine